An Ultimate Guide To SaaS Marketing Funnels

-For more revenue, you need to work on increasing the amount of value a customer brings in over their lifetime with your business —the customer lifetime value (CLV) in other words.
+For more revenue, you need to work on increasing the amount of value a customer brings in over their lifetime with your business, also known as the customer lifetime value (CLV).

-And for that, you need to know your audience.
-You need to understand their needs even before they do so themselves.
+And for that, you really need to know your audience.

-In this article we will look closely at the SaaS marketing funnel, its stages, specific strategies for those stages, and how to know if you need to make any changes to help prospects go down the funnel faster.
+In this article, we will look closely at the SaaS marketing funnel, its stages, specific strategies for those stages, and how to know if you need to make any changes to help prospects go down the funnel faster.

 What is a SaaS Marketing Funnel